Lesson of the Day 8

 Take on one object and say the word, emphasizing the beginning sound.
 For example, hold up the jar and say "This is the j-ar.
 Let's find the letter it begins with."
 Find the matching letter and place it under the object.
 Continue with all the objects and letters until finished.
 Ask, "Would You like to do this next?" and let your child have a try.
 It's fine to allow your child to do the activity as soon as they are ready.
 Some children understand it after only one example and want to do it right away.
 You may have to say the word for them, emphasizing the beginning letter as they do the activity.

 This sewn ball can be a community project for an older child or a fun first ball for your little one.
+You can make it like the directions for an easy to grasp toy for babies or you can make it a solid ball for older kids.
 Try making each section out of materials with different textures.
 Your child can feel the different textures using their sense of touch.
 Also, you can play some fun games with this ball.

 Babies can just hold and feel the ball, it feels just like a lovey.
 Just don't pack it too tight with stuffing—it's easier to grab if it's not full!
 Also, you can sew a ball with black and white material for younger babies to hang over their cribs.
 Black and white is easy for young babies to see.